 If students take advantage of all aid offered, they may have a moderate amount of aid in excess of what is owed to the university to help provide money for off campus housing, books, supplies, or other indirect educational expenses.
 If the amount of the total aid accepted does not cover the tuition and fees due, the student is responsible for paying the balance due (shown on the electronic fee invoice).

 For more information about financial aid refunds click here.

 While books are budgeted into the estimated cost of attendance, Purdue Promise does not provide funding to cover the cost of books up front.
-Students typically purchase textbooks after they have received their refund checks or purchase them up front with money they have saved and treat their refund check as a reimbursment.
-Choosing lower cost housing and meal plan options will increase your chance of receiving a refund after you have been billed so you can cover the cost of text books.
+Choosing lower cost housing and meal plan options will increase your chance of receiving a refund after you have been billed so you can cover the cost of textbooks.